eldipa/book-of-gehn/_posts/2018-07-01-Cut-and-Paste-ECB-Blocks.md

 ```

+The ``profile_for`` can create as many user we want but all of them will
+have the same privilege level: ``user``.

 Then the ciphertext can be sent to a server where the given credentials are
-stored (like a profile is created)
+stored and the profile is "created".

 ```python
 >>> from urllib.parse import parse_qs